Borjigin: History

 The Mongol Empire and its vassals, ca. 1300.
 The gray area is the later Timurid Empire.

 Members of the Borjigin clan ruled over the Mongol Empire, dominating large lands stretching from Java to Iran and from Mainland Southeast Asia to Veliky Novgorod.
 Many of the ruling dynasties that took power following the disintegration of the Mongol Empire were of Chinggisid, and thus Borjigid, ancestry.
 These included the Chobanids, the Jalayirid Sultanate, the Barlas, the Manghud, the Khongirad, and the Oirats.

-In 1368, the Borjigid Yuan dynasty of China was overthrown by the Ming dynasty.
-Members of this family continued to rule over north China and the Mongolian Plateau into the 17th century as the Northern Yuan.
-Descendants of Genghis Khan's brothers Qasar and Belgutei surrendered to the Ming in the 1380s.
-By 1470, the Borjigids' power had been severely weakened, and the Mongolian Plateau was on the verge of chaos.
+In 1368, the Borjigin-ruled Yuan dynasty was expelled from China following the advance of rebel forces that established the Ming dynasty.
+The last Yuan emperor, Toghon Temür, withdrew north of the Great Wall, where the court and its institutions continued to function in the Mongolian Plateau under what is conventionally known as the Northern Yuan.

+The retreat of the Yuan court did not represent a sudden collapse but rather a strategic relocation, after which the Borjigin rulers maintained political authority over Mongolia and sought to reassert influence over China in subsequent decades.